-When Joy Feels So Very Unrealistic
+When Joy Feels so Very Unrealistic

 “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.”
 James 1:2-3 (NIV)

-There isn’t any plan God could present where I would willingly agree to heartbreak and pain.
+And honestly, there isn’t any plan God could present where I would willingly agree to heartbreak and pain.

 If that seems hard to fathom in the midst of your own difficult circumstance today, I want to share some verses found in James that have helped me in my hardest seasons.
 I have to warn you: It might not feel good at first glance.
 But as we dig in together, I think you’ll see that it’s better to wrestle with Truth than to stay stuck in turmoil.

 I confess I like these verses.
 Until I don’t.
-These words are easy to pull out when your worst issue is the drive-through coffee joint got your order wrong.
+These words are easy to pull out when your worst issue is the drive-thru coffee joint got your order wrong.
 They frappéed your latte and waylaid the start of your workday.

 But what about those other things we walk through?
 The ones that hurt too long?
 Or disappoint too deeply?
 Or feel devastatingly permanent?